 Today, the average graduate student has a loan debt of over $57,000.
 This number is only going to continue to rise as time goes on.
 The current system in place for loans is deeply flawed and presents many challenges for those trying to navigate it.
 These include things such as high-interest rates, difficult payment plans, and uncooperative lenders.
 The U.S. government even took things one step further by establishing an entire bureau that would provide aid to consumers striving for standard financial products.

-There’s no time like the present to do what many student loan borrowers don’t realize–you can change the way you repay your loans and even how much you pay.
-Take these three steps to make sure that each month, every month, your student loans are totally under your control.
+Now is the time to take control of your student loans.
+You can change the way you repay your loans and even how much you pay each month.
+Follow these three steps to make sure that your student loan payments are totally under your control:

 Change What You’ll Pay